Skip to main content

 National industry sector-based resources

-EPA's latest effort to assist certain business sectors is called the Smart Sectors Program.
-EPA's Smart Sectors will include aerospace, agriculture, automotive, cement, chemical manufacturing, concrete, construction, electronics and technology, forestry/paper/wood products, iron and steel, mining, oil and gas, ports and maritime transportation, and utilities and power generation.
+EPA also assists certain business sectors through the Smart Sectors Program.
+EPA's Smart Sectors include aerospace, agriculture, automotive, cement, chemical manufacturing, concrete, construction, electronics and technology, forestry/paper/wood products, iron and steel, mining, oil and gas, ports and maritime transportation, and utilities and power generation.

 The following are some resources to help you manage air pollution requirements.